siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Standing Waves and Discreteness.md

 \left(\nabla^2-\frac{1}{c^2}\partial_t^2\right)f=0.
 $$

-If matter is trapped energy flow, then the first bounded idealization is a standing electromagnetic wave on a closed support.
+A standing electromagnetic wave on a torus already discretizes electromagnetic transport.
+In the thin-support idealization developed below, it also reproduces the basic hydrogen pattern: allowed integer modes and the Rydberg-type $1/n^2$ scaling.
+Since hydrogen is matter, this is the first serious clue that matter itself may be standing electromagnetic waves.

+To make that idea precise, we need a closed support on which energy flow can be trapped continuously.
 A sphere cannot sustain a continuous nowhere-vanishing tangential flow, by the hairy ball theorem.
 The simplest closed support to consider next is therefore the surface of a torus.
 It has two independent non-contractible cycles, so closure must hold in two independent directions at once.

 Idealize the support as a thin torus with major radius $R$ and minor radius
 $r$.
 Let the standing wave close on the long cycle and on the short cycle.